MrZoraman/Phiinae/README.md

     //uh oh...
 }
 ```
+Note that the merge method returns true if the yaml data was changed and false if nothing was merged over.

 Now, the yamlConfig will contain the following data (assuming you've followed the 'tutorial' up to this point):
 ```yaml
 some: